Kong/kong-auth-elements/README.md

 registerKongAuthNativeElements(options)
 ```

-The register function will register all custom elements for usage as native web components.
+The function will register all custom elements for usage as native web components.

 Wherever you want to utilze a custom element, simply include it just like you would any other HTML element, utilizing any props as needed